FOLLGAD/hPong/README.md

 ## Doing:

-VAE:

-- [ ] make vae training output images after each epoch
+- [ ] implement **temporal** position embedding using rope
-- [x] Split each frame into its own VAE encoding/decoding.

-DiT:
+## Todo:

 - [ ] Read up on rotary position embeddings in transformers, look at example implementations
 - [ ] implement **spacial** position embedding using rope
-  - [ ] implement **temporal** position embedding using rope
+- [ ] make vae training output images after each epoch

-## Todo:

 - [ ] Figure out why KL divergence of the DiT is so high (in the 9 orders of magnitude)
 - [ ] guidance for user actions on DiT (STGuidance)

+Done:

+- [x] Split each frame into its own VAE encoding/decoding.
+- [x] in the dataset, the "player" paddle should sometimes play like a good player for data quality

 # References